-- antibiotic ointment (this is also good against burns)
+- antibiotic ointment (this is also good to use for burns)

 - saline pads

 One thing you don’t want to use to disinfect wounds is hydrogen peroxide.
 It’s intended for external use only.

 If you’re affected by a house fire or a wildfire, burn your hand on the steam from a radiator, or while cooking over a fire, and there’s no doctor, burn dressings such as these might save your life until you’re taken to a doctor to be given proper treatment.

 Every first aid kit should have at least a couple of pairs of gloves, but the more the better.